Spaghetti Sauce

 Instructions

 - Add the sun-dried tomatoes and whole peeled tomatoes and stir well to combine.
-Bring the sauce to a boil, then reduce heat to a simmer and cook for 35-45 minutes.
-Taste and adjust seasoning with salt and pepper as needed.
+Bring the sauce to a boil, then reduce the heat to a simmer and cook for 35–45 minutes.
+Taste and adjust the seasoning with salt and pepper as needed.

 Notes